 In the oblique projection, the plate is positioned beneath the claw, and the head of the machine is placed dorsad to the digits and rotated backward at a 45° angle.
-Because cattle have two digits that overlap one another when viewed radiographically from the side, the clarity of an abnormality may be obscured.
+Because cattle have two digits that overlap one another when viewed radiographically from the side, an abnormality may be unclear or obscured.
 The oblique view allows the digit to be viewed from such an angle that one claw appears to be behind the other, which gives a much clearer picture than can be obtained when the digits are superimposed.
 Because each digit is projected differently on an oblique view, it is best to compare two radiographs of oblique views taken at comparable but opposite angles.

 The lateromedial or mediolateral projection is generally of much less value than the oblique view.
 However, because positioning is relatively easy, this view is useful to evaluate fractures, fracture repairs, and luxations.

 In the axial projection, a lateromedial or mediolateral view of a single claw is accomplished by placing a nonscreen film (eg, a paper “cassette”) between the digits.
 This view produces a good image of the affected distal phalanx and, if interdigital soft-tissue swelling is not too great, the distal interphalangeal joint.